What is the Adventist Education System?

 You also have the opportunity to develop leadership and business skills in your specific line.

-A good example of such a program is found at Fletcher Academy, a self supporting school in North Carolina, USA.
+A good example of such a program is found at Fletcher Academy, a self-supporting school in North Carolina, USA.

 Adventist education today

-As of December 2018, there were 6102 elementary schools, 2548 secondary schools, 119 universities and colleges, and 38 vocational training schools.
+A group of graduating students on the steps of an Adventist schoolAs of December 2018, there were 6102 elementary schools, 2548 secondary schools, 119 universities and colleges, and 38 vocational training schools.
 This makes a total of 8807 Adventist educational institutions spread out across the globe.

-Today, the Adventist education system is the second largest Christian system of schools in the world, only second to the Catholic schools network.
+Today, the Adventist education system is the second-largest Christian system of schools in the world, only second to the Catholic schools network.

 This success was mainly attributed to the wholesome approach of Adventist education in the development of the students, including the spiritual aspect.